Boolean functions: noise stability, non-interactive correlation distillation, and mutual information: General models

 \end{prop}

 The following statement can be proved in the same manner as that of Theorem \ref{thm:high-low}.

-\begin{thm} Let $\alpha>1$, $n$ and $\E f$ be fixed.
-When $\epsilon$ is sufficiently small, $\E(T_\epsilon f)^\alpha$ is maximized by a Boolean function with the least total influence, i.e., the Boolean function supported on the set of fixed size and least edge boundary. \end{thm}
+\begin{thm} Let $\alpha>1$.
+Let $\E f$ be fixed.
+When $\epsilon=\epsilon(n)$ is sufficiently small, the quantity $\E(T_\epsilon f)^\alpha$ is maximized by some Boolean function with the least total influence, i.e., some Boolean function supported on a set with the least edge boundary. \end{thm}

 \begin{rmk} Bollob\'{a}s and Leader \cite{BL91} proved sharp edge isoperimetric inequalities for the discrete torus and the grid (Theorem 8 and Theorem 3, respectively).
-When the subset possesses certain type of cardinalities, they know the extremal set; but, in general, they do not know which set to take, although they know the sharp bound of the edge boundary of the extremal sets. \end{rmk}
+When the subset possesses certain type of cardinalities, they have characterization of the extremal set; but, in general, they do not know which set to take, although they know the sharp bound of the edge boundary of the extremal sets. \end{rmk}